Iamxer/Phone-Reviwes-AI/README.md

 ## v0.1

   - This is the first and earliest version of the neural network, it is very simple and works best on very short reviews consisting of a ~100 symbols, more or less than make it is unpredictable.
-  - Only available in Russian language
+  - Available in English and Russian language

 ## v0.2